Skip to main content

 Technical/organizational measures

-All data processed has been evaluated through a risk analysis, having obtained a list of technical and organizational measures to apply.
+All data processed has been evaluated through a risk analysis, obtaining the list of technical and organizational measures to be applied.
 These measures have been applied in accordance with the approved adaptation plan.

 It's important to put attention on:

-• In the fingerprint registration process, only a few minutiae or traces are saved that allow comparison with the employee's fingerprint at the time of access control.
-At no time is the complete fingerprint recorded and based on these minutiae it is impossible to reproduce the original image of the fingerprint.
+• During the fingerprint registration process, only a few details or traces are saved that allow comparison with the employee's fingerprint at the time of access control.
+At no time is the complete fingerprint recorded and from these details it is impossible to reproduce the original image of the fingerprint.

-• These minutiae are stored encrypted so that they can only be read on the computers that are part of the access control solution implemented at the Tax Agency.
+• These details are stored encrypted so that they can only be read on the equipment that is part of the access control solution implemented by the Tax Agency.

-• An Impact Assessment has been carried out in the terms of art.
-35 of the RGPD, which has been provided to the Spanish Data Protection Agency
+• An Impact Assessment has been carried out in accordance with the terms of art.
+35 of the GDPR, which has been provided to the Spanish Data Protection Agency.

 These measures have been applied in accordance with the approved adaptation plan.